Breadcrumb

 - Plan for Spring 2025:

-- In October: You need to review your degree audit and work with your Major Faculty Advisor to plan your degree.
+- FIRST: You need to review your degree audit and work with your Major Faculty Advisor to plan your degree.

-- Before the end of October: You need to create your Spring schedule in your shopping cart in UCDAccess.
+- NEXT: You need to create your Spring schedule in your shopping cart in UCDAccess.

-- In November: You will enroll in Spring classes at your scheduled time – see How to Register for Classes.
+- IN NOVEMBER: You will enroll in Spring classes after your scheduled time – see How to Register for Classes.

-- Prepare to register: Review your degree audit, discuss your degree plan with your major advisors, and create your class schedule by filling your shopping cart.
+- Prepare to register: Review your degree audit, clear any registration holds, discuss your degree plan with your major advisors, and create your class schedule by filling your shopping cart.

 - See ADVISING STEPS and HOW TO REGISTER FOR CLASSES and enroll when you can.